Kidney Stone Treatment in Houston, TX

 - Percutaneous nephrolithotomy (PCNL)

-If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with Dr. Clavell to discuss your treatment options.
-You can call our office at (713) 652-5011 or request an appointment online today!
+If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with board-certified urologist, Dr. Clavell to discuss your treatment options.
+You can call our urology clinic in Houston, TX at (713) 652-5011 or request an appointment online today!